 Fools Rush In

-Because men skip the grieving process, they are often in a hurry to get back on the horse.
+Because men skip the grieving process, they are often hurrying to get back on the horse.
 They don't want to be alone, and they will jump back into dating quickly.
 This makes it harder to get over the divorce because they are repressing their emotions and thoughts about the divorce, which means healing never truly begins.

 It is unfortunate at times, but often, the mother gets custody of the children, and the father only gets some visitation.
 Because men are no longer in the same home as their children daily, they find themselves missing their children terribly.
 This can cause several problems, including the onset of depression.

 Getting Through Divorce

 Getting through a divorce is often much harder for men than for women.
 There are several reasons for this.
 Men crave emotional relationships and connections as much as women do.
 Research studies show that men are typically happier in their marriages than women.
-They also tend to be the one facing divorce unexpectedly, whereas more women initiate divorce.
+They also tend to be the ones facing divorce unexpectedly, whereas more women initiate divorce.

 Divorce also has more negative connotations for men than for women.
 A divorced man is more likely to have worse physical and mental health after a divorce than their spouse.
 Men are also more likely to develop feelings of hopelessness after divorce.

-Part of the difference in the health of men getting through a divorce is that women encourage men to be healthier.
+Part of the difference in men's health getting through a divorce is that women encourage men to be healthier.
 With the woman out of the picture, men are more likely to smoke cigarettes, drink alcohol, and abuse other drugs.
-Another difference is that women tend to have better support in the form of friends and family than men.
+Another difference is that women tend to have better support from friends and family than men.

-In the short term, men often find it harder to start dating again after a divorce or breakup.
+Men often find it harder to start dating again after a divorce or breakup in the short term.
 Although men tend to remarry faster, it takes longer for them to get back on the horse.
-This suggests that men take longer to be ready to date again, but they have a much clearer idea of what they want and when they find it, they remarry quickly.
+This suggests that men take longer to be ready to date again, but they have a much clearer idea of what they want, and when they find it, they remarry quickly.